platformspec/site/index.md

 hero:
   name: "Platform Specification"
-  text: "Standards for Defining Your Cloud Platform"
+  text: "Standards For Your Cloud Native Platform"
-  tagline: Capture Every Component and Configuration of Your Cloud Platform and Infrastructure in One Unified Standard
+  tagline: Capture Every Component and Configuration of Your Cloud Native Platform in One Unified Standard
   image:
     light: logo-pressedsteel-light.png
     dark: logo-pressedsteel-dark.png